Religion in the Soviet Union: Marxism-Leninism and religion

 As the founder of the Soviet state, Vladimir Lenin, put it:

-Religion is the opium of the people: this saying of Marx is the cornerstone of the entire ideology of Marxism about religion.
-All modern religions and churches, all and of every kind of religious organizations are always considered by Marxism as the organs of bourgeois reaction, used for the protection of the exploitation and the stupefaction of the working class.
+Religion is the opium of the people—this dictum by Marx is the corner-stone of the whole Marxist outlook on religion.
+Marxism has always regarded all modern religions and churches, and each and every religious organisation, as instruments of bourgeois reaction that serve to defend exploitation and to befuddle the working class.